sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 and, since the probabilities of blue, grey and black jeans respectively are 0.5, 0.3 and 0.1, the probability that I wear jeans is equal to 0.9.

-At this point you might be thinking that this is all terribly obvious and simple and you’d be right.
-All we’ve really done is wrap some basic mathematics around a few common sense intuitions.
-However, from these simple beginnings it’s possible to construct some extremely powerful mathematical tools.
-I’m definitely not going to go into the details in this book, but what I will do is list, in :numref:`tab-probrules`, some of the other rules that probabilities satisfy.
-These rules can be derived from the simple assumptions that I’ve outlined above, but since we don’t actually use these rules for anything in this book I won’t do so here.
+At this point you might be thinking that thit is all terribly obvious and simple and you would be right.
+All we have really done is wrap some basic mathematics around a few common sense intuitions.
+However, from these simple beginnings it is possible to construct some extremely powerful mathematical tools.
+I am definitely not going to go into the details in this book, but what I will do is list, in :numref:`tab-probrules`, some of the other rules that probabilities satisfy.
+These rules can be derived from the simple assumptions that I have outlined above, but since we do not actually use these rules for anything in this book I will not do so here.

 .. table::
    Some basic rules that probabilities must satisfy.
-You don’t really need to know these rules in order to understand the analyses that we’ll talk about later in the book, but they are important if you want to understand probability theory a bit more deeply.
+You do not really need to know these rules in order to understand the analyses that we will talk about later in the book, but they are important if you want to understand probability theory a bit more deeply.
    :name: tab-probrules